Rudy Lai

 2 updates

-Merck Canada partnered with the Vector Institute to advance AI capabilities in healthcare and collaborated with Variational AI to explore generative AI platforms for designing novel small molecules, becoming an early adopter of generative AI drug discovery tools.
+Merck expanded its AI capabilities through partnerships with the Vector Institute in Canada to access AI research networks, and Variational AI to evaluate generative AI platforms for designing novel small molecules, becoming an early adopter of generative AI drug discovery platforms.

 2023 Q4

-Merck launched its first AI solution integrating generative AI, machine learning, and computer-aided drug design to increase the success rate and speed of drug discovery and synthesis, marking initial AI deployment in R&D.
+Merck launched its first-ever AI solution integrating generative AI, machine learning, and computer-aided drug design to increase the success rate of new drugs and speed drug development, based on over two decades of internal data.